brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 The **in-town meals were very important** to address the inevitable calorie deficit that you experience on the trail.
 Take your time, relax, and eat a lot.

+One thing I learned from busy town road crossings is that you may encounter a ride opportunity faster than you expect.
+I found it helpful to have my money/credit cards, Garmin, and phone assembled into my electronics dry bag (and in hand) just prior to exiting the woods.
+It's good peace of mind to have these things with you if/when you get separated from your pack as it gets thrown into a trunk or the back of a pickup truck on the side of a busy road.
+There are a lot of nice people living near these trail towns and I was constantly surprised by the help I received.
+Particular shout out to Al Lehouiller, owner of [Johnson Hardware Store](https://jhrvt.com/) who I met while he was walking his dog in the woods just outside of Johnson.
+Al drove me into town and showed me the good places to eat.

 Gear
 ----